Fred Upton: Environment and energy

 In 2007 Upton co-sponsored the Energy Independence and Security Act of 2007, which, among other things, mandated phased-in energy efficiency standards for most light bulbs.
 At the time, he noted that the legislation, ultimately signed into law by President George W. Bush, would "help preserve energy resources and reduce harmful emissions, all while saving American families billions of dollars on their electric bills."
 Glenn Beck called Upton "all socialist" for supporting the bill.

 In April 2009, Upton said that "climate change is a serious problem that necessitates serious solutions.
 Everything must be on the table."
-But "Upton has gradually retreated from his moderate stance on climate change and carbon emissions."
-He led a failed effort to stop the Obama administration from enforcing the new energy standards.
+He would later be criticized for moderating his position on carbon emissions, leading a failed effort to stop the Obama administration from enforcing the new energy standards.

 Upton's website once stated: "I strongly believe that everything must be on the table as we seek to reduce carbon emissions."
 In late 2010, he co-authored a Wall Street Journal opinion piece saying he was "not convinced" that "carbon is a problem in need of regulation" and urging Congress to overturn Massachusetts v.
 Environmental Protection Agency.

 Upton and Ed Whitfield co-sponsored H.R.
 910, the Energy Tax Prevention Act of 2011.
 Due to his environmental policies, The Los Angeles Times wrote in 2011 that Upton "represents one of the biggest threats to planet Earth on planet Earth."

 In 2012, Upton, as chair of the House Energy and Commerce Committee, said that Congress's refusal to set greenhouse gas limits "constituted a decision and that lawmakers should act now to reverse the EPA emissions rules."
 Carbon regulation, he said, "threatens to drive energy prices higher, destroy jobs and hamstring our economic recovery."

 On October 22, 2013, Upton introduced the North American Energy Infrastructure Act (H.R.
 3301; 113th Congress), a bill that would make changes to permitting requirements for pipelines and other energy infrastructure at international borders.
 He said the bill "is a sincere effort to focus a targeted solution to lessons learned from the Keystone Pipeline...
 No one can rightly argue that the current presidential permit process as the State Department is not broken, no matter what side of the climate debate you're on."
 Upton added, "we're creating a fair and transparent approval process for cross-border energy projects, putting them all on a level playing field for the benefit of North American energy security, lower energy prices, and jobs."

 As of 2017, Upton has received more than $2 million in campaign donations from oil and gas companies and electric utilities over the course of his political career.
 In 2018, he joined the Climate Solutions Caucus.